 - Clear Values - will clear the attribute cache and the display

-- Hold Left Values - causes the left object's values to be held and when a compare is performed again, the left object's attributes are not update and the previously read values are used
+- Hold Left Values - causes the left object's values to be held and when a compare is performed again, the left object's attributes are not update and the held values are used

 - Load Values - this option will load a previously saved set of attributes and values.
 You can only load the saved attributes and values into the left object

 - Save Values - based on the user selection, either the left or right, the selected object's attributes and values are saved to a file and which can then be reloaded at a later date

 When the left object attributes are held, the text in the DN field turns red, to indicate that the left object values are held.

-The default operational behavior of the the compare, is to read the attributes for both objects from the directory before making the compare, however, this behavior changes under the following scenarios:
+The default operational behaviour of the the compare, is to read the attributes for both objects from the directory before making the compare, however, this behaviour changes under the following scenarios:

 - If the left and right object DNs are the same - when the first compare is run, the attributes for both the left and right are populated, however on subsequent compares, if the DNs doesn't change, only the attributes and values of the right object are updated fro the directory and then compared against the previous read attributes and values of the left object

 - If the Hold Left Values context menu is selected, the attributes and values of the left object are held and are not updated on subsequent running of the compare, until either, the left object DN is changed or the values are cleared

 - If previously saved attributes and values are loaded on the left side

 The Compare Values context menu option provides the ability to compare two values side by side and show the differences between the two values.
 The Compare Values option supports a number of different compare options.
 The default option when double clicking on an attribute and the Compare Values dialog is displayed with the comparison between the attribute of the left and right objects.
 You can also compare different attributes from the left and right objects, or two attributes on the same object.